7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Concepts/Linux-Permissions-and-Rights.md

 owner group | `g`
 other  | `o`

-Rights for each are symbolized thusly:
+Rights for each are symbolised:

 Category | Symbol Used
 --- | ---